How much are conveyancing costs in 2022?

 - Exchanging the contract of sale

-- Checking for outstanding arrears or land tax
+- Checking for outstanding rates, water arrears including land tax

 “We often see instances where the parties have an older report and the information has expired,” Janukshi says.
 “We do updated reports so that they know the information is up to date, and nothing has happened to the title in the meantime.”